sahib/brig/README.md

 * No central server at all.
 Still, central architectures can be build with ``brig``.
 * Simple user identification and discovery with users that look like email addresses.

+Also take a look [at the website draft](http://sahib.github.io/brig/public/) for a polished list of features.

 ## Getting started

 [![asciicast](https://asciinema.org/a/163713.png)](https://asciinema.org/a/163713)